 Source: Nissan

-The 2023 Nissan Versa rings in at $18,298, making it one of the cheapest new cars you can buy at a Canadian new car dealership.
-You get a 1.6-litre four-cylinder engine that pushes 122 horsepower through a five-speed manual transmission at the base level.
+Though it's surged in pricing lately, the 2024 Nissan Versa remains one of the cheapest new cars in Canada at just $22,903.
+At this price, you get a 1.6-litre four-cylinder engine that pushes 122 horsepower through a continuously variable transmission -- 2023 was the final year for the standard five-speed manual transmission -- at the base level.

 You also get a 7-inch touchscreen infotainment system with Google Assistant and Bluetooth and a four-speaker AM/FM audio system.
-Apple CarPlay and Android Auto aren't standard until you reach the pricier SV trim.
+A big downside is Apple CarPlay and Android Auto aren't standard until you reach the pricier SV trim, a rare sighting in today's automotive market.
 The Versa also includes power front windows, a tilt-and-telescoping steering wheel, manual-adjust seats, cloth upholstery, and more.

-What really makes the Versa stick out at this price point are its advanced safety features.
-Owners can expect forward collision warning, automatic emergency braking with pedestrian detection, lane-departure warning, high-beam assist, a rearview camera, and automatic rear emergency braking.
+The 2024 Versa makes up for its lack of Apple CarPlay and Android Auto with its long list of standard advanced safety features.
+Buyers will get standard forward collision warning, automatic emergency braking with pedestrian detection, lane-departure warning, high-beam assist, a rearview camera, and automatic rear emergency braking.

 2023 Kia Rio